JejeB/SquareEngine/README.md

 No rotation, no stranges shapes only rectangles !

-This game project is a 2D game engine who work only with parallel square.
+This game project is a 2D game engine who work only with parallels squares.
 This engine focus on some pretty simples fonctions that you can combine to do lot of thing.
 - Display a window
 - A scene where you can add rectangles